Kelvin-Ben/Leaderboard/README.md

 # Leaderboard

 ### In this activity you will set up
-- A JavaScript project for the Leaderboard list app, using webpack and ES6 features, notably modules.
-- A first working version of the app following a wireframe, but without styling- just focus on functionality.
-- I will consume the Leaderboard API using JavaScript async and await without adding much styling.
+_- I will finalize the Leaderboard list app by adding the styles needed to make it look great.
+- I will use plain CSS
 ## Built With

 - HTML